lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-8. For each of the input frames, send it to Stage #2:
+8. Each of the input frames is sent to Stage #2:

 ```cpp
 				// queue up output for next pipeline stage to process